kindaboringkvg/AI-Summarizer/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have suggestions or improvements.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any inquiries, please contact me at karam.veer00@gmail.com.
+For any inquiries, please contact me at [your-email@example.com](mailto:your-email@example.com).